Experimental demonstration of input-output indefiniteness in a single quantum device: Characterization of the witnesses

-Then we can define the Choi operator of $\map S$ to be the Choi operator of the induced map $\widehat{S}$.
-With this notation, we are ready to provide our characterization of the set of all witnesses of input-output indefinitness.
+In the following, the set of all witnesses of input-output indefiniteness will be denoted by $\set W_{\rm in/out}$, which will also be characterized in the Choi representation.
+With this notation, we are ready to provide our characterization of the set $\set W_{\rm in/out}$.